pimatic/pimatic/README.md

 ### The "server"-section
 The `"server"`-section contains the configuration for the http- and https-server.
 You have to set `"username"` and `"password"` for the authentication or disable it.
 In the default config just the http-server is enabled and configurated to run on port 80.

-### The "frontend"-section
+### The "plugins"-section
-In the `"frontends"`-section you have to list all frontends to load in the form of
+In the `"plugins"`-section you have to list all plugins to load in the form of

     {
-      "module": "frontend-name"
+      "plugin": "plugin-name"
     }

-where `"frontend-name"` ist the name and directory of the frontend you want to load.
-All frontends are in the `frontends` directory.
-Additional you can add frontend specific configuration properties.
-See the documantation of the frontend you want to load for details about them.
+where `"plugin-name"` ist the name and directory of the plugin you want to load.
+All plugins are in the `node_modules` directory and there prefixed with `sweetpi-`.

-### The "backend"-section
-The `"backends"`-section should contain the backends to load.
-The form is the same like in the `frontend`-Section.
-All backends are in the `backends` directory.

 ### The "actuators"-section
 The `"actuators"`-section should contain all actuators, you want to have registered in the framework.
 An actuator are typically provided by a backend, so take a look at the desired backend for more details about the configuration of your actuators.
 A actuator configuration has the form